freetoolsdotsite/browser/README.md

 Selenium wrapper with some improvements.
 Things you can do with it: block javascript files from being loaded, switch tabs or frames, get elements based on text, simulate human mouse clicks, keystrokes or scrolling, drop files into dropzones, remove overlapping items like cookie banners, etc.

+Check out our website for more great tools - [freetools.site](https://freetools.site/)